SIM Swap scam

 What is a SIM card?

-A Subscriber Identity Module (SIM) is a small card with a microchip installed that fits into the SIM slot of a phone.
+A Subscriber Identity Module (SIM) is a small card with an installed microchip that fits into a phone’s SIM slot.
 It holds information that serves as a unique identifier of a subscriber to a specific mobile carrier (T-Mobile, AT&T Wireless, etc.).

 How do SIM Swap or SIM Jacking Scams work?